Guidebooks: Practicalities and formalities

 Study Guidance and Counselling

 Guidance and counselling are available throughout the two-year studies in the EdGlo programme.
-Please, see the Guidance and counselling process.
 There are various counsellors, advisors and offices which you can contact on campus when you need help in academic or practical matters.
-Please, use the Guidance map (2015) to see who could help you best.

 Guidebook: Toolkit for Academic Essays and Master’s Theses

 The EdGlo Toolkit provides introduction and guidance in writing essays and Master’s theses at the Faculty of Education.
 The Toolkit also aims at helping the students in the details related to the graduation process (what to do to - step by step).
 In addition, it gives a brief overview of good scientific practice and the prevention of plagiarism.
+We are currently updating the toolkit.
 Please, see the EdGlo Toolkit (updated 29.9.2015).

 Master’s Theses and Graduation